 - To maintain adequate records of works and repairs carried out on the road

 - Make repairs as swiftly as possible to any known damages to the road and to ensure that any damage that isn’t immediately fixed is communicated to road users.

 If a claim is made against a highway authority, to provide a satisfactory defence, the agency must be able to prove that they had not breached their duty of care and that all reasonable measures had been taken to prevent harm to road users.

 Have you been injured on a road or pavement?

 If you have been injured in an accident and believe that the poor state of the road or pavement was the cause, you may have a valid claim for personal injury compensation.

 In the majority of cases, claims for personal injury have a three year time limit, so it is important to initiate your claim as soon as possible after your accident.
 If the person injured is under 18 years old, the time limit does not begin to count down until their 18th birthday.

-To discuss the circumstances of your accident and find out if you are entitled to make a claim, contact our team of experienced solicitors.
-We provide a free case assessment service, where you can find out if you have a valid claim without any obligation to proceed.
-If we can help and you wish to continue with your claim, we will provide you with a no win no fee service.
+To discuss the circumstances of your accident and find out if you are entitled to make a claim, call free on 0800 678 1410 or request a call back.
+A friendly and fully trained legal adviser will provide you with a free case assessment service, where you can find out if you have a valid claim without any obligation to proceed.
+If you are entitled to claim, and you wish to continue, your personal injury solicitor will provide you with a no win no fee service.